 for every $h\in\cH$ and $x\in\Omega$.
 In \eqref{eqn:no_layer_nonlinear}, $\sigma_t\colon\R\to\R$ is a nonlinear activation that acts pointwise on functions; usually $\sigma_T$ is the identity map while the other activations $\sigma_t$ for $t< T$ are taken to be the same non-polynomial nonlinearity (e.g., ReLU, GELU, etc).
 Moreover, $W_t \in \R^{d_\mathrm{c}\times d_\mathrm{c}}$ is a weight matrix, $b_t\colon \Omega \to\R^{d_{c}}$ is a bias function (usually parametrized as a constant vector), and $\cK_t\colon\cH\to\cH$ is a linear kernel integral operator given by

 for $h\in\cH$ and $x\in\Omega$.
 The particular choice of parametrization of the matrix-valued kernel $\kappa_t\colon\Omega\times\Omega\to\R^{d_\mathrm{c}\times d_\mathrm{c}}$ determines the classification of the neural operator architecture.
 For example, choosing $\kappa_t$ to be a neural network localized to patches defines the Graph Kernel Neural Operator, while choosing a low-rank kernel $\kappa_t$ with learnable factors leads to the Low-Rank Neural Operator \cite[Sec.~4]{kovachki2021neural}.
+Alternatively, expanding $\kappa_t$ in a wavelet basis or Laplace--Beltrami operator eigenfunctions on a manifold leads to the Wavelet Neural Operator~\cite{tripura2023wavelet,gupta2021multiwavelet} and the Neural Operator on Riemannian Manifolds~\cite{chen2024learning}, respectively.
 There are generalizations to nonlinear $\cK_t$ in which its integral kernel $\kappa_t$ depends on the input function $h$ itself \cite{kovachki2021neural}.
 Regardless of the parametrization used, what is important is that $\cK_t$ is nonlocal \cite{lanthaler2023nonlocality}.